ZohaibMallick/Network-based_pattern_searching/README.md

 ### Notes
-- Make sure you have the test files (e.g., sample.txt) in the appropriate location for the server to read them.
+- Make sure you have the test files (e.g., socketinpython.txt) in the appropriate location for the server to read them.
 - Adjust the filename and file path as needed when entering information in the client.